cosmo0920/fluent-bit-go-s3/README.md

 ## Credentials

+Specifying credentials is **required**.

-This plugin supports the following credentials.
+This plugin supports the following credentials:

 ### Shared Credentials